-Even Zimo decoders can break down ... sometimes "for no reason", sometimes due to short circuits during installations, sometimes by a failed update ...
+Even Zimo decoders can break down ... sometimes "for no reason", sometimes due to short circuits in the wiring, sometimes by a failed update ...

-These defective decoder can of course be sent to Zimo for repair or replacement.
+These defective decoder can of course sent to Zimo for repair or replacement.
 Whether this is covered by warranty or a payable service, the submitter should expect a decoder back that is not only functional, but is also configured similarly as the original (i.e. the same CV values and the same sound project).
 However, this is not possible if the decoder is damaged so badly that it cannot be read-out anymore.

-THEREFORE ... is it recommended to READ OUT IMPORTANT DATA from the decoder before it is defective and to record this information along with the personal information on the repair form:
+Therefore it is recommended to READ OUT IMPORTANT DATA

+from the decoder before it is defective and to send this information along with the decoder to ZIMO for repair:

+- Address

-Address Loaded SW version (CV #7, 65) Possibly activated CV Set (activation code for CV #8, concerns non-sound decoder) Decoder ID (CV #250 ...
-253, if available) Possibly load code (CV #260 ...
-263, relates to sound decoder) Loaded sound project.
+- Loaded SW version (CV #7, 65)

+- Possibly activated CV Set (activation code for CV #8, concerns non-sound decoder)

+- Decoder ID (CV #250 ...
+253, if available)

+- Possibly load code (CV #260 ...
+263, relates to sound decoder)

+- Loaded sound project.

 It would also be very useful (but relatively complex) to read out the entire CV list and keep it in a safe place, so it can later be programmed to a repaired decoder (which sometimes requires a hard-reset) or a replacement.
-Reading out and reprogramming decoders is easy with the help of the program "ADaPT" (from E.Sperrer, works with Zimo and some other DCC systems), or ZSP (works with MX31ZL MXDECUP or, in the future, with MXULF or MX10) or with ZSC (works with MXULF in the future or MX10).
+Reading out and reprogramming decoders is easy with the help of

+- program "ADaPT" (from E.Sperrer, works with Zimo and some other DCC systems) - ZSP (works with MX31ZL MXDECUP or, in the future, with MXULF or MX10) or with - ZSC (works with MXULF and in the future with MX10).